sharetribe/flex-sdk-js/docs/file-uploads-and-downloads.md

 # File Uploads and Downloads

 The SDK supports file uploads and downloads through the Marketplace API.
-The upload flow uses a two-step process: first request a presigned upload URL from the API, then upload the file directly to cloud storage using that URL.
+The upload flow is a three-step process: first register the file with the Marketplace API, then request a presigned upload URL, and finally upload the file directly to cloud storage.
 The SDK provides helper functions in `sharetribe-flex-sdk/file` to make this easier.

 ## File helper functions